"Cecilhurst" Adolphe DeBary residence

 Programs and Events

 All programs are held in the Chase Room of the Madison Public Library.
 Refreshments are available at 7:00 p.m. and the program at 7:15 p.m. unless specifically mentioned the program will occur elsewhere or at a different time.
-Due to the renovation of the Madison Public Library, the 2024 Spring Programs will be on Zoom.
+Due to the renovation of the Madison Public Library, the 2024 Fall Programs are being held at Madison Community Arts Center, 10 Kings Rd., Madison.

 Please take a look at our overall calendar here, and view the individual event listings below.
 Follow the “View Event” link for an event you are interested in, to learn more, or to register.
 We are so excited for you to get involved with the Madison Historical Society and hope to see you soon!